2024 financial services reforms

 Phase 2

-Phase 2 will involve a more substantive review of various pieces of financial services legislation, including:
+Phase 2 involves a more substantive review of various pieces of financial services legislation, including:

 • Progressing legislative reform to transfer regulatory responsibility for the CCCFA from the Commerce Commission to the FMA.